datnguyenzzz/nogodb/lib/go-adaptive-radix-tree/README.md

 # The Adaptive Radix Tree Implementation In Golang

-This library provides an implementation of a radix tree with adaptive nodes.
+This library provides an implementation of a radix tree with adaptive nodes and type-safe generics.
 It is also compatible with the interfaces of the popular immutable radix tree library: https://github.com/hashicorp/go-immutable-radix

+Additionally, the tree implementation utilizes context-aware locking to ensure that exactly 1 thread can modify the tree during write operations, such as `Insert()` or `Delete()`.

 ## Supported functions
 ```go